Bradford City Tramways

 Bradford Corporation became a tramway owner, though not an operator, on the 2nd February 1882, when horse-drawn services commenced along its newly built, 4 ft-gauge line along Manningham Lane.

 The corporation was keen to retain control of any tramway development within the town, and by 1880 had already seen off two attempts by promoters to build tramways; it then obtained powers to build the first three lines of its own system, these being granted in 1881.
 Although the corporation was permitted to build and own tramways, the Tramways Act of 1870 forbade local authorities from operating them, except in the unlikely event that a lessee could not be found, as was later to be the case at nearby Huddersfield.
 Operation of the new lines was therefore formally leased to the Bradford Tramways Company (for a period of 21 years), this company having been expressly formed to operate the tramway.
-Construction of the first line along Manningham Lane commenced on the 8th September 1881, an official party being taken over the new line on the 1st February 1882, which was then opened to the public the following day.
-The lessee company was formally reconstituted as the Bradford Tramways and Omnibus Company Ltd just two days later on the 4th September 1882.
+Construction of the first line along Manningham Lane commenced on the 8th September 1881, an official party being transported over the new line on the 1st February 1882, which was then opened to the public the following day.
+The lessee company was formally reconstituted as the Bradford Tramways and Omnibus Company Limited just two days later on the 4th September 1882.

-Further powers were obtained in 1883, which included a line along Manchester Rd to Bankfoot.
+Further powers were obtained in 1883, which included a line along Manchester Road to Bankfoot.
 The corporation naturally assumed that the BT&OCo would take on the lease, but instead it declined, being either unwilling or unable to do so.
 Instead, the lease went to a new company, the Bradford and Shelf Tramways Company, the line opening on the 8th September 1884, and being steam operated from the outset.
-The failure to agree terms with the BT&OCo for this lease seems however not to have impacted relations between the corporation and the company, as new lines — built under powers granted in 1883, 1886, 1887 and 1890 — continued to be leased to the BT&OCo.
-These included: an extension of the Manningham Lane line to Frizinghall (opened on the 26th January 1885); new lines to Allerton (opened on the 19th November 1887), Undercliffe (opened on the 10th October 1888) and Tong (opened in sections between the 6th April 1893 and the 2nd March 1894); and an extension of the Leeds Rd line to Thornbury (opened in October 1888).
+The failure to agree terms with the BT&OCo for this lease seems, however, not to have impacted relations between the corporation and the company, as new lines — built under powers granted in 1883, 1886, 1887 and 1890 — continued to be leased to the BT&OCo.
+These included: an extension of the Manningham Lane line to Frizinghall (opened on the 26th January 1885); new lines to Allerton (opened on the 19th November 1887), Undercliffe (opened on the 10th October 1888) and Tong (opened in sections between the 6th April 1893 and the 2nd March 1894); and an extension of the Leeds Road line to Thornbury (opened in October 1888).
 With the exception of the Manningham Lane extension, all these new lines were operated by steam traction.

 When the government lifted the prohibition on local authorities operating tramways in 1896, Bradford lost no time in developing plans for its own municipal tramway, obtaining powers for its initial two lines on the 29th March 1897.
 The town was expanding rapidly, becoming a city on the 9th June 1897, and opening a large electricity generating plant the following October.
 Instead of converting the existing tramways to electric traction, the corporation instead decided to construct new lines, before tackling the tricky issue of the leases, which all ran to February 1903.
 Construction of the first line commenced in January 1898, the first services commencing on the 30th July 1898 under the name of Bradford City Tramways.